Needlefishes: Family Belonidae

 Size: Length to 36 inches.

-Range: Northern Chile, Gulf of California, Cabo San Lucas, southern Baja California, to San Francisco.
+Range: Northern Chile, Gulf of California, Cabo San Lucas, southern Baja California, north along the Pacific coast to San Francisco, central California.
 Rarely seen north of Marina del Rey, southern California.

 Habitat: Shallow waters to 328 feet; generally found near the surface.
 Common to San Diego Bay and Newport Harbor as well as the Long Beach-San Pedro Harbor.